gulrak/cadmium/README.md

 ## Introduction

 CHIP-8 is maybe the first breed of what is today called a "fantasy console".
-The first opcode interpreter  was written for the RCA COSMAV VIP in 1977.
+The first opcode interpreter  was written for the RCA COSMAC VIP in 1977.
-CHIP-8 is today sen as the "Hello world" of emulators, so the  first suggestion if someone wants to get into emulator coding is to write a CHIP-8 the get the feeling for it.
+CHIP-8 is today seen as the "Hello world" of emulators, so the  first suggestion if someone wants to get into emulator coding is to write a CHIP-8 the get the feeling for it.
 I already had done some work on emulators and wrote my own implementation of a Commodore 64 emulator in C++, so one could